Electronic timestamping: definition and use

 - Signs the whole thing with its own key

-- Returns a timestamping token
+- Returns a timestamp token

 Simple vs qualified timestamping